ChidambaramR/SimpleTraderCDK/README.md

   - Lambda to start and stop the ec2 machine
   - Eventbridge rule to trigger the lambda
 - NOTE: For now, we have to manually create a S3 bucket since cdk deploy is not updating the S3 bucket and this results in a failure or a rollback of the stack during deploy
+  - Create a S3 bucket with name like `simpletrader-working-bucket-ajith`, the suffix `-ajith` is required as S3 mandates global uniqueness across all AWS accounts.
+  - Setup Mac/Linux Environment Variable `s3_bucket_suffix` with the value like `-ajith`.
+This is used in CDK setup to use the bucket named with appropriate suffix.
 - This is the high level flow the different components
   - The ec2 machine is created upon stack synthesis.
     - It sets up the machine for Python3.9 since the algorithm and trading platform was developed using Python3.9